RedBearAK/toshy/README.md

 In MATE, the remap is set to `Alt+Space`, which is a shortcut that doesn't seem to intefere with any existing shortcut.
 To set this as the shortcut for the menu applet in MATE, Toshy must be disabled while setting the shortcut, then re-enabled afterward.

 In the Xfce variant of Mint, they use the Whisker Menu applet, and the shortcut (Super_L) is exposed in **_Keyboard >> Application Shortcuts_**.
-The remap for Xfce is set to `Super+Space`, to avoid conflicts with other Xfce functions.
+The Toshy config remap for Xfce is set to `Super+Space`, to avoid conflicts with other Xfce functions.
 So if you set the shortcut for the Whisker Menu to `Super+Space`, it should start working when you use `Cmd+Space`.
 It shouldn't be necessary to disable Toshy, but the physical keys to set the shortcut to `Super+Space` with Toshy enabled will be physical `Ctrl+Space`.

 ### GNOME and the Meta/Super/Win/Cmd key (`overlay-key`)